AOP in Finance: Understanding Accounting Operating Procedures

 Organizations oft encounter these challenges with their tops:

-set unachievable goals that demotivate teams -
+- Unrealistic targets set unachievable goals that demotivate teams

-approve plans without commit necessary resources -
+- Inadequate resources approve plans without commit necessary resources

-fail to efficaciously disseminate the plan
+- Poor communication fail to efficaciously disseminate the plan

 Successful organizations view their AOP as a living document that guide decision-making quite than an inflexible mandate.